SchubertAlex/SchubertAlex/README.md

 I'm a **Junior Software Developer** with a passion for building user-friendly frontend applications. <br />
 After five years in high-pressure kitchens, I traded my chef's knife for a keyboard and haven't looked back! <br />
-A recent graduate of **Northcoders Software Development bootcamp**.
+Graduated of **Northcoders Software Development bootcamp** in March 2025.

 ---